pagopa/io-react-native-cieid/README.md

 <hr/>

-`openCieIdApp` - Allow you to open the CieID app when needed during the authentication process.
+:arrow_forward: `openCieIdApp` - Allow you to open the CieID app when needed during the authentication process.
 It supports callback functions to handle the result of the operation.

 #### Example: